 C’est difficile de l’écouter parler en français.
 Elle le parle comme une vache espagnole !
 (It’s hard to listen to her speak French.
 She speaks it like a Spanish cow!)

-This expression can also be used when you’re very hungry…just remove the petit and replace it with a grand!
+If you do want to use this expression when you’re very hungry, just remove the petit (little) and replace it with a grand (big).

-Je veux pas bouffer maintenant; justement, j’ai un petit creux.
+Je veux pas bouffer maintenant; j’ai juste un petit creux.
 (I don’t want to pig out; I’m just a little peckish.)

-Those familiar with French slang probably don’t see how this counts as an expression, but hang on a second—in this case, quoi isn’t merely the translation of “what.”
+Those familiar with French slang probably don’t see how this counts as an expression, but quoi isn’t always just “what.”

-French speakers in recent years have picked up the habit of using quoi as a general way to punctuate the ends of sentences.
+In recent years, French speakers have started using quoi as a general way to punctuate sentences.
 It has no real meaning, save one of slight emphasis or summary.
-For example:

-The interesting thing about quoi for those learning French is that it’s hard to use it incorrectly.
-Start tacking it on to the end of your sentences for emphasis, and see how impressed your French friends are with your newly found French slang skills!
+It’s actually difficult to use quoi incorrectly.
+Start tacking it on to the end of your sentences for emphasis, and see how impressed your French friends are!

 Je vais marcher au restaurant pour la grande bouffe.
 C’est une sorte d’exercice, quoi.
 (I’m going to walk to the restaurant for the big feast.
 It’s sort of exercising, whatever.)